 Skills gained and enrichment opportunities:

 The capacity to think creatively, innovatively, analytically, logically and critically.
 The ability to apply skills, knowledge and understanding of computing, including programming, in a range of contexts to solve problems.
-An understanding of the consequences of using computers, an awareness of emerging technologies and an appreciation of their potential impact on society.
+An understanding of the consequences of using computers, an awareness of emerging technologies and an appreciation of their potential.

 Progression/career opportunities: